 Essentials for Catalina Island Boating

-Boating is one of Catalina Island’s favorite pastimes, in both the Avalon area and in the Two Harbors.
+Catalina Island boating is a favorite pastime in both the Avalon area and in Two Harbors.
 Weather is an important part of boating, and so monitoring the weather and the ocean movement is essential to stay safe.
 Many of the Channel Islands are close to the mainland.
 In fact, Catalina Island is just 22 miles from the Long Beach Harbor.
 Catalina Island boaters are also cautioned to look out for fog and northeasters, which change swell-direction in a hurry.

 Catalina Island boating…fun and sun await you

-Over at Two Harbors, you can explore the Isthmus Cove with 242 moorings and anchorage for more than 100 boats, or Little Fisherman’s Cove, or Big Fisherman’s Cove.
+There are 242 moorings and anchorage for more than 100 boats in Isthmus Cove, Little Fisherman’s Cove, or Big Fisherman’s Cove.
 There are also Catalina Island boating services offered in the summer and dinghy floats offered on the Isthmus Pier, which assists passengers getting off and on.

 Remember when boating on Catalina Island to use proper VHF equipment, check the weather, plan your route, and pay close attention to your surroundings.
 Most moorings in the Catalina Island are privately owned or leased.
 Come enjoy a full day on the water with your boat.
 Relax and enjoy the oceanic views!